CAFOC – Education and training center for young people

 FUTURE OPPORTUNITIES AND LIFE PERSPECTIVES FOR YOUNG PEOPLE

-The combination of basic school education and practical vocational training in the fields of electrical engineering or metal processing gives young people good chances of subsequently gaining a foothold in the labour market.
+The combination of basic school education and practical vocational training in the fields of electrical engineering gives young people good chances of subsequently gaining a foothold in the labour market.
 The project thus makes an important contribution to reducing youth unemployment and offers young people sustainable perspectives in life.

 Hamidou is 17 years old and lives with his family in a suburb of the capital Ouagadougou.
 Hamidou's family could no longer afford to send him to school, so Hamidou was unable to attend his old school.
 For some time he worked in insecure jobs on the streets of Ouagadougou.
 Thanks to the financial support of ÖJAB, Hamidou is now able to return to education.
 At the CAFOC education and training center he is completing an apprenticeship as an electrician.
 His explicit aim is to open his own business after finishing his vocational training.